sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.md

 {% anchor h3 %} Header Row {% endanchor h3 %}

 The first row of your CSV must be a header row containing labels identifying each column.
-We have provided an example CSV file for you to look at.
 Headers must only use letters, numbers, and underscores.
 If you add custom field data to your CSV, you can save some time when uploading by naming the columns the same as the custom fields you have previously defined.

-SendGrid identifies individual contacts by their email, so you must include email as one of the CSV headers.
+SendGrid identifies individual contacts by their email address, so you must include "email" as one of the CSV headers.
 If you do not include the email column, SendGrid will not add any information to your contact database or list.
 Rows in your CSV without an email address in the email column will automatically fail, but will not cause the entire upload to fail.

 {% anchor h3 %} Character Encoding {% endanchor h3 %}

 If your contacts list has non-English characters, please make sure that you're using a CSV file that is UTF-8 encoded.

 {% anchor h3 %} Not all addresses populate in UI {% endanchor h3 %}